 Dark web copywriting tips

 Castration for $30,000 too expensive?
 How about a beating for just $2,000?
-These dark web screenshots belie the surprisingly beige truth about hiring a hitman from the dark web…
+These sites on the dark web belie the surprisingly beige truth about hiring a hitman from the dark web…

-The New York Times recently featured two screenshots from hitman-for-hire websites on the dark net…
+The New York Times recently featured two images from hitman-for-hire websites on the dark net…

-Naturally, I reviewed the copywriting in the screenshots and I was amazed.
+Naturally, I reviewed the copywriting from the point of view of a website copywriter and I was amazed.